Clear Search

 A major BCRF-supported study published in Nature is poised to change genetic testing, risk assessment, and personalized treatment for patients with BRCA2 mutations.

-Researchers used CRISPR/Cas9 targeting to analyze an astounding 7,000 BRCA2 variants of uncertain significance (VUS) to determine which variants increased cancer risk and which did not.
-These variants make up 91 percent of all VUS found in a key functional part of the BRCA2 gene.
+Researchers used CRISPR/Cas9 targeting to analyze an astounding 7,000 BRCA2 variants to determine which variants increased cancer risk and which did not.
+These variants are found in a key functional part of the BRCA2 gene.
+Of these, about 5,500 were what are called variants of uncertain significance (VUS), those whose impact on cancer risk and health isn’t clearly established.
+The research team classified 785 variants as pathogenic or likely pathogenic and about 5,600 variants as benign or likely benign leaving only 608 VUS remaining.

 “It was then possible to classify many of these variants as cancer causing or as variants with no influence on cancer risk,” said Dr. Fergus Couch, a BCRF researcher since 2007 and lead investigator on this study.